Close and Remote in Jaywick Sands

-Essex Cultural Diversity Project is pleased to announce that Close and Remote have been selected for our first place-based artist commission in Jaywick Sands, delivering a new project Days Like These, starting in September 2018.
+Close and Remote were selected for our first place-based artist commission in Jaywick Sands, delivering a new project Days Like These, starting in September 2018 and running through to March 2019.
+The project culminated in an exhibition at Jaywick Martello Tower (March – May 2019).

-Days Like These is a celebration of everyday beauty.
-Artists Close and Remote (Sophie Mellor and Simon Poulter) will work with local community groups using watercolours and virtual reality to reclaim the beauty of Jaywick Sands.
+Days Like These was a celebration of everyday beauty.
+Artists Close and Remote (Sophie Mellor and Simon Poulter) worked with local community groups using watercolours and virtual reality to reclaim the beauty of Jaywick Sands.

 “The media perception of Jaywicks Sands is quite negative, when in actual fact it is surrounded by beautiful countryside and there are many local community groups working together to improve and celebrate their place” says Simon.